oneapi-src/oneDAL/docs/source/daal/algorithms/pca/transform.rst

    * - Result ID
      - Result
    * - ``transformedData``
-     - Pointer to the :math:`n \times p_r` numeric table that contains data projected to the proncipal components basis.
+     - Pointer to the :math:`n \times p_r` numeric table that contains data projected to the principal components basis.

        .. note::